-Our school relies heavily on the dedication of our volunteers, which allows us the freedom to provide Waldorf education with accessible tuition rates.
-To align with this mission, we do our best to identify volunteer opportunities throughout the year, relay those opportunities to our school families via our class reps, and spread the work amongst the whole community.
+The WISE relies and appreciates the dedication of our volunteers to support community and classroom events.
+Volunteering is one important way that adults can model being a part of the learning community through responsibility, reciprocity, stewardship, and a passion for life and lifelong learning.
+Throughout the year we do our best to identify volunteer opportunities, relay those opportunities to our school families, and spread the work amongst the whole community.
 If this work inspires you, please sign up and join our team.